-Mayor District 1 District 2 District 3 District 4 District 5 District 6 District 7 District 8 John Howard Lee Malcom Myoshia Crawford Ross Bradley Larry Bradley Norman Garrett Tyler Gregory Nathan Little David Dickinson jhoward@monroega.gov Imalcom@monroega.gov mcrawford@monroega.gov rbradley@monroega.gov Ibradley@monroega.gov ngarrett@monroega.gov tgregory@monroega.gov nlittle@monroega.gov
+Mayor John Howard jhoward@monroega.gov District 1 Lee Malcom Imalcom@monroega.gov District 2 Myoshia Crawford mcrawford@monroega.gov District 3 Charles Boyce IV cboyce@monroega.gov District 4 Larry Bradley Ibradley@monroega.gov District 5 Norman Garrett ngarrett@monroega.gov District 6 Tyler Gregory tgregory@monroega.gov District 7 Nathan Little nlittle@monroega.gov District 8 David Dickinson ddickinson@monroega.gov

 Good day!
 As you will see in our Popular Annual Financial Report, the state of our City has never been stronger.
-You will see that the funds with which our taxpayers have entrusted us have been spent wisely and judiciously.
-It has taken years of planning, development, and love from many Councils, Mayors, Finance Directors, and City Administrators to put Monroe in such an enviable position.
+It is very important to us that we are known as spending your tax dollars wisely and judiciously; you have entrusted us to act in your best interests, and we take that trust very seriously.
+Monroe finds itself in an enviable position, and it has years of planning, development, and love from many Councils, Mayors, Finance Directors, and City Administrators working tirelessly to get to this point.